leodeslf/leaf/summs/frontend/eloquent_javascript.md

 Methods: `GET`, `POST`, `PUT`, `DELETE`.
 A server response, e.g.: `HTTP/1.1 200 OK`.
 Starts with the protocols version, followed with the status code, and finally a human-readable version of that status.
 Status code starting with a `2` indicates success.
 Starting with a `4` means there was something wrong.
 Codes with `5` means an error happened on the server.
 The first line of a request can be followed by a number of _headers_.
-Headers shape is `name: value`.
+Header's shape is `name: value`.

 ### Browsers and HTTP